chalatz/tours/pages/tours/walking/night.md

     position: following
 faq:
   items:
+  - q: 'Q: Why should I take a Private Walking Tour.
+What makes this Tour stand out?'
+    a: "A: 100% Flexibility.
+Ask your tour guide as many questions as you wish, stop for pictures wherever you want, you can even change parts of the program, for example if you don’t need a dinner you can have more time for shopping or you can have a drink at a place with music etc. You can also start the tour at your desired time (Later than 6:00 PM)\nCan you really do all these things with a big group tour?
+We think our way is better.    \n"
   - q: 'Q: Can we cover all the sites as described above on our own pace? '
     a: 'A: Yes, of course.
 The tour guide will concentrate just on you, and adjust the tour to your needs.
 Your professional tour guide will assist you as a friend